 Examples of specific areas of interest to the journal include: polymeric drugs and drug design; polymeric functionalization and structures related to biological activity or compatibility; natural polymer modification to achieve specific biological activity or compatibility; enzyme modelling by polymers; membranes for biological use; liposome stabilization and cell modeling.
 This journal is a member of the Committee on Publication Ethics (COPE).

-The use and importance of biomedical utilization of polymers is currently one the most rapidly growing science.
-The Journal of Bioactive and Compatible Polymers provides biomedical polymer scientists and researchers throughout the world with current frontier research advances in the field.
+The use and importance of polymers for biologically relevant applications is currently one of the most rapidly growing sciences.
+The Journal of Bioactive and Compatible Polymers provides polymer scientists and researchers throughout the world with current frontier research advances in the field.

 Coverage includes advances in the following biomedical areas: